-Ashdowns operates different bank accounts together with a loan back to group entity, which is repayable on demand.
+Ashdowns operates a bank account and maintains its investments in short-term term deposits together with a loan back to group entity, which is repayable on demand.
 Ashdowns assesses its liquidity risk on an ongoing basis, including through its ORSA and is satisfied with its liquidity position.
 Ashdowns has also stressed liquidity risk as part of its ORSA and has found Ashdowns is able to withstand deterioration in reserves and impairment of assets.